harvey2phase/pattern-separation-indices/README.md

-# pattern-separation-indices
+# Pattern Separation Indices
 Indices to measure similarity between two neuronal spike trains.
+Input similiarity is then compared to output similarity to quantify pattern separation.